figure-io/polymer-timeseries/README.md

 <a name="evt-width"></a>
 #### 'width'

-The element emits a `width` event when the `width` attribute changes.
+The element emits a `width` event when the `width` property changes.

 ``` javascript
 el.addEventListener( 'width', function onEvent( evt ) {